 At Bluethumb, our average response rate to collectors is under 3 minutes (this is including after hours communication).
 This does mean less sleep but great service.

 - Are you easily accessible over emails/texts/calls?
-Put your most contactable numbers in your accounts so the team can reach you quick and easy.
+Put your most contactable numbers in your accounts so the team can reach you quickly and easily.

 - Do you have a landline number in your profile - fun fact, it can't receive texts when you sell something (or when Bluethumb or collectors try to reach you).